ostinsolo/MaxMSP-Audio-via-UDP-for-voice-recognition/README.md

 ## 📖 Usage Examples

 ### Basic UDP Audio Streaming
-1. Open `UDP AUDIO.amxd` in Max/MSP
+1. Open `UDP AUDIO.amxd` from your Max for Live devices folder
-2. Run `node code/UDP.js` to start the UDP server
+2. In Max/MSP console or message box: `node code/UDP.js` to start UDP server
-3. Audio from Max will stream in real-time to the Node.js script
+3. Audio from Max/Ableton will stream in real-time to the Node.js script

 ### Speech Recognition
 1. Ensure Vosk model is installed in `model/vosk-model/`
-2. Run `node code/sRtin.js` to start speech recognition
+2. In Max/MSP console: `node code/sRtin.js` to start speech recognition
 3. Speak into your audio input - text will be output in real-time

 ### Hardware Integration
 1. Connect serial device to your computer
-2. Run `node code/SERI.js` for serial communication
+2. Run `node code/SERI.js` for serial communication (use Max message box)
 3. Configure port and baud rate as needed

+**Note**: Since Node.js is built into Max/MSP, you can run all scripts directly from Max console or message boxes!

 ## 🐛 Troubleshooting

 ### Common Issues
-- **SoX not found**: Ensure SoX is installed and in your system PATH
+- **Device not found**: Ensure project is in Max for Live devices folder (`~/Documents/Max 8/Max for Live Devices/`)
+- **Node modules missing**: Run `npm install` from project directory or Max message box
 - **Port conflicts**: Check if ports 7778/7474 are available
 - **Audio dropouts**: Adjust buffer sizes in the scripts
-- **Node modules missing**: Run `npm install` in the project directory
+- **SoX not found**: Ensure SoX is installed (we're working to eliminate this dependency)

 ### Performance Optimization
 - Use UDP for lowest latency